 Medical providers write the contents in the medical records and up until recently, the patient could not control what it contained.
 However, patients can now review their records and voice any objections regarding the accuracy of entries recorded.

 Although there is such a thing as patient confidentiality, medical records have not always been kept so private.
-HIPAA, passed in 1996 by congress, requires the confidential handling and the privacy of protected health information.
+HIPAA, passed by Congress in 1996, requires the confidential handling and the privacy of protected health information.

-HIPAA also provides millions of workers in America with the ability to continue their insurance coverage by transferring it should they lose or change their job.
-It also reduces abuse and fraud in regards to healthcare.
+HIPAA also provides millions of workers in America with the ability to continue their insurance coverage by transferring it should they lose or change their job while simultaneously reducing abuse and fraud in regards to healthcare.

-Privacy regulations in HIPAA require that health care organizations, providers and business associates, not only develop procedures ensuring the security and confidentiality of health information that is protected upon transferring, receiving, handling, or sharing, but they must also follow these procedures.
+Privacy regulations in HIPAA require that healthcare organizations, providers, and business associates, not only develop procedures ensuring the security and confidentiality of health information that is protected upon transferring, receiving, handling, or sharing, but they must strictly follow these protocols.

-All protected health information whether it’s oral, on paper, or electronic, is included.
+All protected health information, whether it’s oral, on paper, or electronic, is protected by HIPAA.
 HIPAA also requires that only information that is necessary in conducting business should be shared or used.

-Day Forward Scanning gives you the flexibility to access paper files and transition between your old document management system to a new, more efficient, and easier to use EMR System.
+Day-forward scanning gives you the flexibility to access paper files and transition between your old document management system to a secure and convenient EHR System.

 Optical Character Recognition and Data Extraction

-Optical Character Recognition (OCR) and data extraction ensures patient records have accurate information and can be modified or edited quickly and easily.
-OCR gives you the ability to search and index every aspect of your files with a quick keyword search!
+Optical Character Recognition (OCR) and data extraction services ensure all your patient records have accurate information and can be modified or edited quickly and easily.
+OCR gives you the ability to search and index every aspect of your files with a quick keyword search.